nchandrappa/dynamic-region-management/java/adp-dynamic-region-managementDist/src/site/markdown/known_issues.md

 # Known Issues

-## Java client
-A Java client is not currently implemented, only a Native client (C++) for Node.js

-This has not been a requirement to date, but would be an easy addition.

 ## Efficiency
 Dynamic region management does not restrict the number of regions that can be created in a cluster.

-From an operational perspective, each region has an administration overhead -- for statistics and monitoring.
-Beyond a certain number, the regions will operate more efficiently in two clusters than one, but the logical relationship between regions is not visible to Gemfire.
+From an operational perspective, each region has an administration overhead -- for statistics, monitoring, etc. Beyond a certain number, the regions will operate more efficiently in two clusters than one, but the logical relationship between regions is not visible to Gemfire.